 - 1. Maximum height in RH, RX, and E zones. - a.
 Generally.
 Structures in the RH, RX and E zones may be up to 55 feet in height; - b.
-Where a site zoned RX, RH or E abuts or is across a street from an RF through R2 zone, the height may be reduced as specified in Subsection D, above; - c.
+Where a site zoned RH, RX or E abuts or is across a street from an RF through R2 zone, the maximum height is reduced as specified in Subsection D, above; - c.
 New and replacement antennas are exempt from this standard if the antennas are located on an existing monopole, and the antennas do not project above the height of the monopole. - 2.
 Minimum height.
-In C and E zones, primary buildings must be at least 16 feet in height. - F. Signs.
-The sign standards are stated in Title 32, Signs and Related Regulations.
+In C and E zones, primary buildings must be at least 16 feet in height.

-G. Main entrance.
+F. Main entrance.

-- 1. Location of main entrance.
+- Location of main entrance.
 The main entrance of the primary structure must face the street lot line.
 Where there is more than one street lot line, the entrance may face either of them or the corner.
 For residential developments there are the following exceptions: - a.
 For buildings that have more than one main entrance only one entrance must meet this requirement. - b.
 Entrances that face a shared landscaped courtyard, landscaped to at least the L1 General Landscaping standard, are exempt from this requirement. - 2.
 Front porch at main entrances to residential.
 There must be a front porch at the main entrance to residential portions of a development, if the main entrance faces a street.
 If the porch projects out from the building it must have a roof.
 If the roof of a required porch is developed as a deck or balcony it may be flat.
 If the main entrance is to a single dwelling unit, the covered area provided by the porch must be at least 6 feet wide and 4 feet deep.
 If the main entrance is to more than one dwelling unit, the covered area provided by the porch must be at least 9 feet wide and 7 feet deep.

-H. Vehicle areas.
+G. Vehicle areas.

 - 1. Access to vehicle areas and adjacent residential zones.
 Access to vehicle areas must be at least 20 feet from any adjacent residential zone. - 2.
 Parking lot coverage.
 No more than 50 percent of the site may be used for vehicle areas. - 3.
 Vehicle area screening.
 Where vehicle areas are across a local service street from an R1, RH, or RX zone, there must be a 6 foot wide landscaped area along the street lot line that meets the L3 standard of Chapter 33.248, Landscaping and Screening.
-Vehicle areas across a local service street from an RF through R2 zone are subject to the standards of Subsection D., Residential Buffer, above.
+Vehicle areas across a local service street from an RF through R2 zone are subject to the standards of Subsection D., Residential Buffer, above. - H. Foundation material.
+Plain concrete block or plain concrete may be used as foundation material if the foundation material is not revealed more than 3 feet above the finished grade level adjacent to the foundation wall.
+This subsection does not apply to sites in the EX zone within the St. Johns plan district.